PressForward/pressforward/readme.txt

 **Tools for collaboration:**

-* Separate “Under Review” interface for editors to discuss and select nominations from all users
+* Separate “Nominated” interface for editors to discuss and select nominations from all users
-* Commenting on each item
+* Internal commenting on each item
-* Customizable user privileges
+* Customizable user roles

 **Publication features:**

-* Full content, attribution link, and metadata of posts accessible in WordPress dashboard
+* Full content, canonical URLs, and metadata of posts accessible in WordPress dashboard
-* Republish any or all content in any format supported by your theme (text, image, quote, snippet, etc.)
+* Accepts any media type supported by your theme (text, image, video, doc, etc.)
 * Optional auto-redirect back to original source
 * Produces a single RSS feed of all your aggregated content

 Instructions for use are found in our [GitHub Wiki](https://github.com/PressForward/pressforward/wiki).

 [See how we compare to other WordPress plugins](https://github.com/PressForward/pressforward/wiki/FAQ#how-does-pressforward-compare-to-other-plugins).

-Sample instructions for editorial groups are available in the [Editors’ Corner](http://digitalhumanitiesnow.org/editors-corner/instructions/) on [Digital Humanities Now](http://digitalhumanitiesnow.org), the largest publication using the PressForward plugin.

 The PressForward Plugin is developed and maintained by the [Roy Rosenzweig Center for History and New Media](http://chnm.gmu.edu) at [George Mason University](http://gmu.edu) as part of the [PressForward Project](http://pressforward.org), generously funded by the Alfred P. Sloan Foundation.
 Our developers include [Aram Zucker-Scharff](http://aramzs.me), [Boone B. Gorges](http://boone.gorg.es), and [Jeremy Boggs](http://clioweb.org).
 PressForward is free to use and modify under a [GNU GPL2 license](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).